byronrthomas/acc-garda/README.md

 - Set up some monitoring of your smart account so that you can notice if somebody else is taking actions with it you don't expect
-- Be sure that you trust your guardians - a malicious guardian can drain your account by voting which will drain your account ETH because your account will pay for their gas
+- Be sure that you trust your guardians - a malicious guardian can drain your account by voting which will drain your account ETH because your smart account will pay for their gas to vote
+  - It's hard to be resistant to this whilst still allowing for recovery when you've lost the private key of the owner account, and whilst giving your guardians gasless voting

 ## Hackathon submission info